ShellRechargeSolutionsEU/ocpp/README.md

 you can see how the client API is used:

- * A connection is established by creating an instance of `OcppJsonClient` using the `OcppJsonClient.forVersion1x` or `OcppJsonClient.forVersion20` factory methods.
+ * A connection is established by creating an instance of `OcppJsonClient` using the `OcppJsonClient.forVersion1x` factory method.
    The server endpoint URI, charge point ID and OCPP version to use are passed to the  method, followed by a handler for incoming OCPP requests in a second parameter list.